mikaelkraft/zeebuilder/README.md

 </div>

-# Build and deploy your web/native apps
+# Imagine, Build, and Create...

-# Generate, Edit, Create and Animate your images
+-- Build and deploy your web/native apps

-# Audio interactive sessions, Text to Speech, and Audio transcription
+-- Generate, Edit, Create and Animate your images

-# Generate high quality videos with Veo and Veo 3.1
+-- Text to Speech, and Audio transcription

-# Work with our API and test out live in an interactive Terminal...
+-- Work with our API and test out live in an interactive Terminal...

 -- All in one app